 Now it’s even more important to become an avid label reader and determine when something isn’t 100% safe.
 Use our list of known carcinogens in body care products to help you when you shop!

 It’s important to realize that even though something is sold at your local Co-op, Trader Joes or Whole Foods there’s no guarantee that it’s safe to use.

 The Environmental Working Group (EWG) has evaluated over 72,000 products and have ranked them in an easy-to-understand guide to make sure that people have a resource to keep their families safe.
 (11) Check it out for yourself.
 You’ll be surprised that even most “all natural” products aren’t what they seem to be!
 Exposure to these toxins cannot be avoided, unless you make your own natural beauty products!

 One of the only ways to guarantee that you aren’t exposed to these dangerous toxins is to make your own beauty products, or buy direct from trusted companies.
 These items are cost-effective, easy to make and you’ll be happy with the results!

-Take a look at this list of our favorite recipes from Mama Z’s DIY Database that you can effortlessly include into your daily routine by clicking on the banner below:
+Take a look at this list of our favorite recipes from Mama Z’s DIY Database that you can effortlessly include into your daily routine.

 When making your own natural beauty products, be sure to use the right kind of carrier oils and base moisturizers.